arangodb/docs/3.10/http/cluster.md

 ## Rebalance

 The API calls in this chapter deserve some explanation.
-As of Version 3.10 ArangoDB has some builtin capabilities to rebalance the distribution of shards.
+As of version 3.10 ArangoDB has some builtin capabilities to rebalance the distribution of shards.
 This might become necessary since imbalances can lead to uneven disk usage across the DBServers (data